Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid

 Firstly, in order to probe the dipolar fluctuations occurring along the entire phase sequence, we measured the complex dielectric permittivity $\varepsilon^*(f)=\varepsilon'(f)-i\varepsilon''(f)$ in the frequency range $10$ Hz--$3$ MHz (End Matter).
 The temperature evolution of the imaginary component of the dielectric spectra can be found in Fig. \ref{fig:figure2}(a).
 To quantitatively analyze and interpret the dielectric relaxation processes, the spectra at each temperature were fitted to the Havriliak-Negami equation (End Matter).
 The obtained strengths and frequencies of maximum absorption are shown in Fig. \ref{fig:figure2}(b).
 The behavior in the N and N$_{\text{S}}$ phases is similar to that previously found in other ferroelectric nematogens.
 Usually, these molecules tend to align homeotropically in untreated gold electrodes, as also seems to be the case here judging by the large amplitude of process m$_1$.
 This mode, corresponding to the rotation of individual molecules around their short axis, becomes collective in the N$_{\text{S}}$ phase and exhibits soft-mode behavior, thereby driving the transition to the lower-temperature N$_{\text{F}}$ phase.
 Process m$_2$, on the other hand, was observed in the N phase for RM734 in Ref. \cite{sebastian_ferroelectric_2020}, and more recently for a mixture in Ref. \cite{zavvou_signatures_2025}.
-Its interpretation is currently unclear, although its higher frequency and Arrhenius-type temperature dependence, with an activation energy of $\sim 74$ kJ/mol (End Matter), suggests it is related to more localized molecular motions.
+Its interpretation is currently unclear, although its higher frequency and Arrhenius-type temperature dependence, with an activation energy of $\sim 74$ kJ/mol (End Matter), suggest it is related to more localized molecular motions.
 The transition to the N$_{\text{F}}$ phase is characterized by a strong dielectric response, where a collective relaxation process m$_{\text{NF,L}}$, i.e., the Goldstone mode, can be identified at low frequencies.
 It is well-known that, in order to minimize the depolarization field, the phase transition is accompanied by a change of director orientation from homeotropic to planar \cite{erkoreka_dielectric_2023, erkoreka_collective_2023, clark_dielectric_2024}.
-There is an additional mode at lower frequencies, which was fitted in order to correctly deconvolute all the contributions to the dielectric spectra, but is ignored in the current discussion since it is likely associated to conductivity effects.
+There is an additional mode at lower frequencies, which was fitted in order to correctly deconvolute all the contributions to the dielectric spectra.
+Although this process could be associated to conductivity effects or Maxwell-Wagner polarization processes well known in dielectric spectroscopy \cite{kremer_broadband_2003}, from the theoretical point of view an ionic mode coupled to the splay fluctuations is expected (End Matter).
+It should be stressed that an undoped sample was used for the dielectric measurements, so these ions correspond to impurities in the system and their contribution may be small.
 As the temperature is lowered, however, another process m$_{\text{NF,H}}$ enters the available frequency window and can be deconvoluted.
 Close to the transition to the N$_{\text{TBF}}$ phase, it slows down considerably and its amplitude increases.
 We propose that it is related to the rotation of molecules around their long axis, which becomes collective due to the growth of the correlation length of the biaxial order, as will be discussed later.